jdelarosaizq/devops-playground/README.md

 - jq-1.6
 - curl
 - wget

-### Prepare your local repo
+- kubectl

+### Initial setup
 In order to share the assessment with us please **fork** this project in your personal Github account.

 Although we will be using a public repo in Github you will need a token to download artifacts from workflows.
 You can create one from:
 `Profile -> Settings -> Developer setting -> Tokens (classic)
 `
 ## How it works?
 The idea is to interact with a local Kubernetes cluster using Github actions.
 Normally you would use a cloud service to interact from Github workflows, however, for the sake of simplicity, workflows will only produce a shell script with Terraform and Helm commands.
-After a pipeline is finished we can apply the changes in our local cluster by running this script:
+You have already an example at `.github/workflows/push-branch.yml`.

+The following script will download the resultant artifact from the workflow and it will run it against your local cluster:

 `./run-pipeline.sh OWNER REPO ARTIFACT_NAME TOKEN
 `

 i.e.:

-`kubectl config use-context docker-desktop`

 `./run-pipeline.sh jdelarosaizq devops-playground push-branches [TOKEN HERE] `

+The provided initial workflow will install Localstack for you.
+Once is done we will need to updload some example data by running:
+.

-## Our expectations
+## Technical Stories
 We are looking to improve the given starting point and continue adding more stages to the live cycle.
 Some suggestions are:
-- Improve the resultant script of push-branches.sh.
-Can we avoid any changes before getting into main branch?
-- Refactor to separate provision from configuration management.
-- Add workflow after merging in main branch.
-- Separate roles for writing and reading from the given database
+- As developer, I want to test my branches before merging to main, so I don't make untested changes in live infrastructure.
+- As infrastructure engineer, I want Neo4j to hold state in a persistent volume, so when pod restarts I keep the data.
+- As devops engineer, I want a workflow for merging into main that applies infra changes, so we avoid manual changes.
+- As data engineer, I want a workflow to load data in Neo4j from **given** a csv name hosted in a S3 bucket, so that I can release my data.
+- As devops engineer, I want to test that the data was loaded, so my confidence increases.
+- As service manager, I want to provision new Neo4j instances by using blue-green deployment, so that there is no downtime.

+## Dicussion
+- What would we need to change to deal with very large data files?
+- What would be a good choice for our volumes?
+- If we use this import process in a real environment.
+Is there any risk that our date could get stolen?